 French Mid-Century Decorative Plate by Albert Thiry (circa 1960s)

 Mid-century decorative plate (circa 1960s) by Albert Thiry.
-A chalk-white glaze provides the background for a colourful thistle motif in the centre recess of this small dish.
+A chalk-white glaze provides the background for a colourful thistle motif in the centre recess of this piece of ceramic.
 The incised plant has depth and adds a tactile element to the piece.
 The markings and colouring are quintessential Albert Thiry.
 In good overall condition.
 Signed: 'Thiry' on underside of dish.
 This gallery finds that Thiry's works are more and more in demand in overdue recognition of his artistic creativity.
-Upon request a video of this piece will be provided.
+Upon request a video of this piece may be provided.

 H 2.5 cm / 1"